CS2103AUG2016-T10-C4/Main/docs/UserGuide.md

 `TODO`

-> The `TODO` parameter should be the name or a short description of the To-do to be created.
+> The `TODO` parameter should be the name or a short description of the Todo to be created.

 <br>
 **Examples:**